hanabi/hanabi.github.io/docs/extras/ejections.md

 ### The Poke Ejection

 - First, see the section on the *[Poke Double Ignition](../level-20.md#the-poke-double-ignition)*.
-- Normally, if a player re-clues globally known trash, it triggers a *Poke Double Ignition*.
+- Normally, if a player re-clues globally known-trash, it triggers a *Poke Double Ignition*.
 - However, what if the next player can see that a *Poke Double Ignition* is impossible?
 In this situation, if the clue-giver is not making a mistake, they instead intend for an *Ejection* on the very next player.

 <br />